dazecoop/whatsapp-macos-arm/README.md

 5. Open **Activity Monitor**, right-click on columns and ensure **Kind** is selected
 6. Search for WhatsApp to double check **Kind=Apple**.
 If yes, this is a Universal App ✅

+## (Optional) Change icon to MacOS Big Sur/Monterey style

+1. Right-click on your generated WhatsApp application -> Show package contents
+2. Open Contents -> Resources
+3. Replace `electron.icns` with the file in this repository
+4. If the change doesn't show immediately, move your WhatsApp application out of the current working directory to elsewhere.
+This should force MacOS to update the icon